Optimising Vertical Loudspeaker Position in PA Systems

 Here the speakers have been raised another metre (increasing the overall height to 4m), and the downward angle increased to 6°.
 This places a listener at the front further from the speaker, as well as further off-axis.
 The on-stage reflection is also further reduced, and the front-to-back difference - discounting the reverberant field - is now only 7dB.

-Flying the speakers gives us even better results:
+Flying the speakers takes us a bit further:

 Here, the speakers have been flown at ceiling height (5m in this case), and given a 9° downward tilt.
 As a result, we have increased the distance between our two observation positions, and reduced the difference to 6dB.

-Finally, different dispersion characteristics may yield even better results:
+Finally, different dispersion characteristics may provide even better results:

 Here, the speakers have a 50° vertical dispersion, and the downward angle has been increased to 15°.
 The level difference over the front half of the auditorium is now only 1dB.
 This would scarcely be noticeable, and the overall level (including the reverberant field) would be effectively constant throughout the auditorium.